CSCD01/team_04-project/deliverable/3/architecture_1460.md

 ## Design Patterns Observed

 There is a factory pattern from `subplot_class_factory()`, as it produces a list of `SubplotBase` instances with every call.
+The flexability to create and add `subplots` to a `figure` this way makes things very simple to understand, and easy to use.

 The use of `Figure` and other classes to act as wrappers help to keep the code managable, and reduces the amount of repeated code.
+I really like how you can manipulate and create a single `figure` object to manage multiple subplots, with a great deal of control over each one individually.